 - 9 Mercury Poisoning from Tuna in Cats

 Why Do Cats Love Tuna So Much?

-You might find a few cats who are disinterested in tuna, but this is the exception rather than the rule; the majority of cats go wild for tuna.
-But why do cats have such a strong reaction to this fish?
+You may find some cats that are disinterested in tuna, but they will be the exception to the rule.
+So, why do cats have such a strong reaction to this fish?

 - Tuna has a strong, fishy smell that is very appealing to cats.

 - It has a unique flavor that is completely different from any white-fleshed fish.